Zenithsiz/ist-ddrs-lab3/typst/exercises/2.typ

 #indent_par[And finally, our overall objective is to minimize $"price" dot (y_12 + y_13 + y_23 + y_24 + y_34)$, where $"price"$ is the price for each module.]

-#indent_par[For both of the following cases, the code we have used is presented in the appendix.]
+#indent_par[For both of the following cases, the code we have used is presented in the appendix in code 2.]

 #pagebreak()